-- 2. As two black holes come closer together, a single bar galaxy with shoulders is formed. - 3.
+- 1. Existence of the pre-galactic state of two black holes with stars. - 2.
+As two black holes come closer together, a single bar galaxy with shoulders is formed. - 3.
 Further approaching a spiral galaxy is formed with two black holes in the disk-shaped center. - 4.
 Further convergence of black holes leads to eleptic and spherical galaxy. - 5.
 A spherical galaxy, due to its large symmetry, has a single merge black hole.